alexanderem49/simple-exchange/docs/component-page-upgradeable.md

 ## Subscriptions

-todo: describe the state data that is being recorded, when it is updated. and why we add the brands to the state
+ToDo: describe the state data that is being recorded, when it is updated.
+Also, mention why we add the brands to the state

 ## Usage and Integration